Complete a Record of Employment

 • What is a Record of Employment (ROE)?

-What is a ROE?
-A Record of Employment (ROE) is a form that employers complete and file to Service Canada at the end of an employee's service.
+What is an ROE?
+A Record of Employment (ROE) is a form that employers complete and file to Service Canada at the end of an employee’s service.
 This is for the employee in the event that they stop working and experience an interruption in earnings. ...

-• How to amend a finalized ROE
+• Amend a finalized ROE

 1. Navigate to Payroll, then click ROE in the sidebar.
 2. On the Record of Employment page, find the ROE you want to amend.
-To view only finalized ROEs, click Change next to RECORD OF EMPLOYMENT FILTER, then move Finalized to the Assigned column. ...
+To view only finalized ROEs, click Change next to RECORD OF EMPLOYMENT FILTER, then move Finalized to the Assigned column.
+3. ...

-• How to issue an ROE
+• Issue an ROE

 What does it mean?
 Commonly this is pointing to the fact that the final day that the employee worked (and should be paid for) is after their last payment.
 Sometimes this happens when an employee is paid their final pay a few days before their last ...